-Mobile app and sms questionnaires are improving the production and quality of peanuts grown by farmers in Malawi.
+Mobile app and bulk sms questionnaires are improving the production and quality of peanuts grown by farmers in Malawi.
 A higher quality of the peanut is not only a prerequisite for food safety but also aboost for the countries’ exports.

 Nearly 50,000 peanut farmers in Malawi participate in the Going Nuts program to improve the quality of the peanuts.
 Sometimes the peanuts show high levels of aflatoxin, making it unfit for export to, for instance, Europe, and for self-consumption.
 A better quality of peanuts can add value for both the farmers and the poverty-stricken Malawi itself.
 The program, which includes an app for mobile surveys and up-to-date information through sms messages, informs farmers of production advice and current market prices so they can offer their peanuts at competitive prices.